Olam's Mobile App Adva, Designed by Moonraft, Wins iF Design Award

-HANNOVER, Germany and BENGALURU, India, June 9, 2022 /PRNewswire/ -- Moonraft, the experience and innovation design arm of UST, announced that Adva, a mobile app it designed for Olam Group, has won an iF Design Award for its user interface.
+HANNOVER, Germany and ALISO VIEJO, Calif., June 9, 2022 /PRNewswire/ -- Moonraft, the experience and innovation design arm of UST, announced that Adva, a mobile app it designed for Olam Group, has won an iF Design Award for its user interface.
 Out of almost 11,000 entries from 57 countries, Adva's innovative approach to carbon impact measurement through gamified experiences won over the 132-member jury, made up of independent experts from all over the world.

 Adva is an education and action-oriented app designed to create a global environmental movement through collective individual action.
 It helps people adjust their living habits to reduce their impact on carbon emissions through their daily activities and works toward a more carbon-neutral society.
 The app is available on both Google Play Store and Apple App Store.